friuns2/travelman/docs/MapsPrivacyPolicy.md

 Privacy Policy

-Brutal Strike built the Maps Ai Route Planner app as a Free app.
-This SERVICE is provided by Brutal Strike at no cost and is intended for use as is.
+TravelMan built the Maps Ai Route Planner app as a Free app.
+This SERVICE is provided by TravelMan at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.